nedd-ludd/reference-github/readmes/readmes.md

 ## Typical Structures

 The structure should depend on the project, that said they may contain certain headings.
+The below can be deleted or expanded on as required.

+### Learning Version
+- Friendly title from project name
+- Description - try to keep to 1 sentance
+- Contents
+- Overview
+- Background
+- Code Installation
+- Technologies Used
+- Brief
+- Approach
+- Result
+- Wins
+- Challenges / Blockers
+- Bugs
+- Future Content & Improvements
+- Key Learnings

+### ?
+- Friendly title from project name
+- Description - try to keep to 1 sentance
+- Contents
+- Overview
+- Implementation

 <LINK TO EXAMPLE/TYPICAL STRUCTURES>
 <LINK TO TEMPLATES>